sdat2/seager19/README.md

 alt='Deep Convection: Season 1 Episode 5' width='150' />
 </a>

-Specifically they discuss the paper in the time-period 33:00-44:30.
+They discuss the paper in the time-period 33:00-44:30.

 ### Code